-The relevant sections of the Act are quoted in the Annexure.
+For ease of reference, the relevant sections of the Act are reproduced in the Annexure.

-The deduction could be under section 11(a) (trading stock disposed of in the same year of assessment in which it was acquired), section 22(1)(a) (write-down of closing stock) or section 22(2) (opening stock).
+&lt;sup>1 The deduction could be under section 11(a) (trading stock disposed of in the same year of assessment in which it was acquired), section 22(1)(a) (write-down of closing stock) or section 22(2) (opening stock).